-The Impact Toolkit takes the evaluation process one-step further than any other perpetrator programme evaluation.
-Incorporating the quantitative measurement of the impact of the violent behaviour, it is the first tool to measure the change of the impact of the violent/abusive behaviour stated by the male programme participants and their (ex-) partners.
+The IMPACT Toolkit takes the evaluation process one step further than any other perpetrator programme evaluation.
+Incorporating the quantitative measurement of the impact of the violent behaviour, it is the first tool to measure a change of the impact of violent/abusive behaviour as stated by the male programme participants and their (ex-) partners.

-- Reductions in frequency, severity and types of violence by male participants in domestic violence intervention programmes towards their female partners or ex-partners
+- Decrease in frequency, severity and types of violence by male participants in domestic violence intervention programmes towards their female partners or ex-partners

 - Changes in the impact of the violent/abusive behaviour on the victim/survivor

-- Increases in safety and feelings of safety by partners or ex-partners of men on programmes.
+- Increase in safety and feelings of safety by partners or ex-partners of men in programmes

-- Reductions in the need for police call-outs and in the partners or ex-partners feelings of fear
+- Decrease in the partners or ex-partners feelings of fear/anxiety

-- Reductions in impact of violent/abusive behaviour in children
+- Decrease in impact of violent/abusive behaviour in children

-- Increases in level of responsibility and accountability
+- Increase in level of responsibility and accountability

 In the final section of the questionnaire, there are two open questions.
 In the first one, the programmes are encouraged to be reflective, in that clients and (ex-) partners are asked if they feel there are any changes that the programme should make in order to help them better.
 In the second question, both parties are given space to offer information about anything else they would like to add.